 Pageview reporting is critical for many targeting conditions to work correctly, which in turn rely on the browsing history of the user – whether over time, in the current session, or on the currently-viewed page.

 Choosing a variation need not happen only when rendering the page – and reporting a page view does not necessitate choosing a variation at that time. choose can be called at any point during the lifecycle of a page, and is often called asynchronously for below-the-fold or dynamically loaded content.
 This helps keep the initial rendering of the page with minimal delay.
 For more, please see Best Practices.

 Reporting engagement with a variation

-Now that you've got the chosen variations and rendered them (or performed any other relevant action), the next step is to get a report of the engagement with any rendered variation.
-For the sake of accurate reports, Dynamic Yield needs to record both impressions and clicks on each variation being served to the end-user.
+Now that you've received the chosen variations and rendered them (or performed any other relevant action), the next step is to get a report of the engagement with any rendered variation.
+For the sake of accurate reports, Dynamic Yield needs to record both impressions and clicks for each variation being served to the end-user.

 Clicks always need to be reported by you.
-Unlike the classic mode of integrating Dynamic Yield, which is mostly based on a client-side script loaded in the browser, in an API-based scenario, Dynamic Yield does not control or monitor the rendered content.
+Unlike the client-side script loaded in the browser, in an API-based scenario, Dynamic Yield does not control or monitor the rendered content.

-Reporting meaningful user events (e.g. Login, Add to Cart, Purchase, Video Play, etc.) is crucial for both segmentation and experimentation: you typically wish to target users based on their past actions or set an event as a primary or secondary metric for your campaigns.
-For more on built-in and custom events, see Reporting Events.
+Reporting meaningful user events (such as Login, Add to Cart, Purchase, Video Play, and so on) is crucial for both segmentation and experimentation: You typically want to target users based on their past actions or set an event as a primary or secondary metric for your campaigns.
+For more information about built-in and custom events, see Reporting Events.

 The Choose endpoint is globally limited to a rate of 22,000 requests per minute by default.

 All other endpoints can be used with an unlimited rate of requests.
 When you reach your request limit, you get a status code of "429 - Too many requests" as your response.
 Contact your Technical Account Manager if your use case requires a different rate-limit enforcement configuration.